keenanpayne/keenanpayne.com/posts/racing-against-whom.md

 I had a dream I was racing someone uphill riding a bicycle.
 Looking over at my competition, I noticed them cruising up the hill, leaving me behind.

-I looked at the person's bike to see if they were riding a leaner, meaner, more efficient ride.
+I looked at the person's bike to see if they had a leaner, meaner, more efficient ride.

-Nope, they weren't.
-We were riding the exact same bicycle.
+Nope, we were riding the exact same bicycle.

 I looked at the person's outfit to see if they dressed in a way that might help propel them forward.

-Surprisingly, we were wearing the same outfit.
+Surprisingly, we were wearing the same clothes.

 I finally paid attention to my own situation, looking down at my bike.

-It turns out I was in a much higher gear than the other person.
-I was working harder to travel less ground.
+It turns out I was in a much higher gear than the other person; I was working harder while traveling less ground.
 Nothing about my competitor's situation directly impacted my situation.

 I brought my attention inward, and upon shifting to a lower gear, I began cruising up the hill.
 Thoughts of competition left my mind as I focused on my ascension.